-ONLINE VIA QUERCUS: Lectures will be delivered as recorded content the night before class.
-Students are expected to watch the lecture before, then attend live Zoom office hours (Monday 12-1pm).
+ONLINE VIA QUERCUS: Lectures will be delivered as recorded content the week before the Companion Lecture.
+Students are expected to watch the lecture before, then attend live Zoom Companion Lecture (Wednesday 3-4pm).
+Midterms & Final Exam will be held on Quercus.
+Papers will be handed in through Quercus.